crystalkingdom/crystalkingdom/README.md

 > Creepypasta/Slenderverse (though it’s been a while since I’ve watched anything but Marble Hornets), The Adventure Zone, Red vs Blue (and some other RT shows but this is the main one I like), Pokemon, ENA, Project Moon, The Walking Dead (Telltale), Angels of Death (game), Portal, Umamusume, JOHN CARPENTER'S THE THING.
 GOD I LOVE THAT MOVIE etc etc I have a lot more these are just off the top of my head  if we share any interests I’d looove to have a conversation I’m very excitable about my interests and it’s hard to get me to shut up about them

 DNI
 > Basic DNI criteria, zionists, minors!!!!!!!!
-I’m on the 18+ server for a reason, I’d prefer to talk to other adults 😭
+I’m on the 18+ server for a reason, I’d prefer to talk to other adults 😭 also if you gaf way too much abt ship/fictional morality discourse I probably will not want to talk to you sorry.

 Ponytown boundaries
 > Cuddling and hiding is ok!!!
 Especially if your skin is from what mine is from I think it’s cute.
 Please don’t roleplay with me.
 Please do not outright steal or colorpick from my skins, I put a lot of effort and time into them.
 Vague inspo is okay though ofc!!